Gerhard Dünnhaupt

-Gerhard Dünnhaupt, FRSC (born August 15, 1927, in Bernburg (Saale)) is a German bibliographer, literary historian, emeritus professor of the University of Michigan, an honorary life member of the Modern Language Association of America, Elected Fellow and Life Member of the Royal Society of Canada (Academies of Arts, Humanities and Sciences of Canada).
-In September 1983, he chaired the international "Martin Luther Quincentennial Conference" in Ann Arbor, MI.
+Gerhard Dünnhaupt, FRSC (15 August 1927 in Bernburg (Saale) – 17 November 2024 in Toronto) was a German bibliographer, literary historian, emeritus professor of the University of Michigan, an honorary life member of the Modern Language Association of America, Elected Fellow and Life Member of the Royal Society of Canada (Academies of Arts, Humanities and Sciences of Canada).
+In September 1983, he chaired the international Martin Luther Quincentennial Conference in Ann Arbor, MI.
 He is the author of the only annotated bibliography of German Baroque literature.

 Ancestry and background

 Dünnhaupt is the son of a printer and newspaper publisher in Köthen (Anhalt).
 After graduation from high school in 1945 he entered the family business, attaining the master's degree in printing in 1949.
 He managed the estimating department of Giessen university press until his emigration to Canada, where he continued to work in printing and advertising.
 Beginning in 1964, he studied Modern Languages and Literatures at the University of Toronto, and, at Brown University in 1972, he submitted his dissertation about the German versions of the Italian Renaissance epics of Ludovico Ariosto and Torquato Tasso.

 Beginning in 1972, he taught German Literature and Bibliography at the University of Washington; four years later, he relocated to the University of Michigan in Ann Arbor where he taught German Literature and Comparative Literature until 1992.
 During these years, he also fulfilled visiting professorships at the University of Illinois, the Universität Göttingen and Cornell University.
-Since 1992 he is Professor Emeritus at the University of Michigan and Adjunct Professor at Queen's University at Kingston.
+Since 1992 he is professor emeritus at the University of Michigan and adjunct professor at Queen's University at Kingston.
 Dünnhaupt is an honorary life member of the Modern Language Association and a Fellow of the Royal Society of Canada/Académies des arts, des lettres et des sciences du Canada.